Back to results

 Accessibility details

-Access on foot is flat (the slope down to the car park, if walking, is steep and there are steps on the far side of the turning circle).
+Access on foot is flat The slope down to the car park, if walking, is steep.
 Within the garden walking is mainly over grass with a few paths.
-Toilets and a cafe are available at Kingswood Heritage Museum beside the garden in Tower Lane.
+Beware of the roots of trees crossing the paths.
+On Elm Walk bridge there are small steps.
+The path leading down to Neptune Statue is steep for wheelchair users etc. The entrance into the Grotto garden has a step and is narrow for wheelchairs.
+Better access is through the Chequered Wall Garden (uneven).
+Accessible Toilets and a cafe are available at Kingswood Heritage Museum beside the garden in Tower Lane.

 Additional information